lcsdeveloper/javaScriptCodes/README.md

   * Rest
   * Spread
 > This is a topic which I will come back in the future to understaning it better

+#### Destructuring
+  * Simple destructuring
+> this was a topic which I will study better once i get deeper to Objects